The CW Planning To Expand Arrowverse Further With New Spinoff

 Arrow first hit television screens in 2012.
 The series follows Oliver Queen, a billionaire playboy who went missing for five years.
 He finally returns, determined to help his city by becoming a vigilante.
 Shortly after, in 2014, The Flash became its first spin-off.
 Another hero wanting to use his skills to fight crime, Barry Allen utilizes his super-speed to do good.
 2015 saw the premieres of Vixen and Supergirl.
 Vixen is an animated web series that streams on CW Seed.
 It had a two-season run.
 Another animated series, Freedom Fighters: The Ray follows Ray Terril (a.k.a.
 The Ray), who deals with exposure to a genetic light bomb, resulting in light-based powers.
 Supergirl follows Kara Danvers, Superman’s cousin, who begins her own career as a superhero (though on a different “Earth” than the main Arrowverse.
 Premiering in 2016, Legends of Tomorrow is a collection of supporting characters from the previous shows.
 They travel through time, first to stop an apocalypse, then to fix their constant mistakes that change history.

 The CW Arrowverse has spent their time developing a group of characters that we’ve grown to love.
 It has been a slower buildup than what Marvel did for their Defenders crossover series, but it’s long-lasting runtimes have been proving that it’s working.
-Later in 2019, we’ll see a new addition with Batwoman.
+Later in 2019, we’ll see a new addition with Batwoman as part of the Infinite Earths crossover.
 Led by Ruby Rose as the titular character, Batwoman will see Kate Kane, Bruce Wayne’s cousin, trying to protect Gotham as a vigilante.
 Kate Kane has made an appearance in the Arrowverse with the show’s “Elseworlds” crossover event.
 Her show will premiere on October 6th, 2019, but the story starts before she meets the Arrow and friends.

 What Could The New CW Crossover Be About?